 Whatever the reason, it’s time to clean out your cramped closet and make some cash in the process!
 People don’t mind buying shoes with a little wear if they can get a handsome discount over retail costs.

 Shoes are not just things to cover and protect your foot with; they’re a fashion statement!
 The average American consumer spends $392 on footwear over the course of the year.
 That’s a huge money pie if you ask me, so why not take a slice?

-I present the complete collection of the best places to sell shoes for cash (online and locally).
+I present the complete collection of the best places to sell shoes for cash.

 Places to Sell Shoes for Cash Near You

 There really is a market for your shoes if you know where to look and who wants to buy them.

 Once you’ve checked for extra shoes at home, go outside.
 Thrift stores are lined with shelves after shelves of shoes.
 At garage and church rummage sales, you’ll easily find the inventory you can flip for profit.

 Whether it’s flip-flops, loafers, fashion sneakers or knee-high boots, you can sell your shoes with great ease by connecting with buyers in your local area.
 Often, this method can be more convenient.
 Also, you’ll get to keep 100 percent profits of your item.

 As the name implies, the unique thing about this 5 Miles is that your listing will only show to potential buyers who live within 5 miles of your location.